makrisramasamy/azure-devops/README.md

 For running this project you need 1.
 GitHUb account 2.
 Azure public cloud 3.
 Azure Devops

-Continous integration will be enabled using ssh key which will be created in Azure cloud shell.This key will be configured in Github settings
-This will help to sync the changes from my local working directory to my Git public Repository.
+Create Repo in your Github
+Login to Azure portal - Cloushell - create ssh keys Upload ssh key to your Github create scafolding for your project

 Python project

-Create Makefile, requirements.txt, hello.py, Testhello.py
+Create Makefile, requirements.txt, hello.py, Testhello.py under your github repo

 Makefile : To automate your code
 Hello.py : Python code to implement
 Testhello.py : Testing your code
 requirements.txt : Required pakages to be installed by pip to run this project will be listed here.

+to run this project locally :  make individual command ( eg install ) or all to run

-Set up a workflow for continous integration using yml file.
-Any  changes in the repo will be detected and triggers the workflow.
+Set up a workflow for continous integration using Github Actions

+Access your Github Repo -Actions
+New workflow- python package
+Edit .yml file based on your requirements commit your code . this will trigger automatically the build when any changes made at your repos.

  A status badge will be created as below after every run indicating pass or failure.
 ![CI](https://github.com/makrisramasamy/azure-devops/workflows/CI/badge.svg)

-Continous Deployment:
+Continous Deleivery:

+Azure Devops , Azure Portal, Github
-To deploy web app services Upload your project code to your Github Repo

-provide access to your subscription from Azure Devops organization settings

-Before Deployment Create  web app Where your want to deploy your Application in azure portal
+Upload your project code to your Github Repo provide access to your subscription from Azure Devops organization settings Create a web app under Resource in azure portal

-Create a pipline in Azure Devops by selecting your project code Git Repo , Providing authorization to Python to Linux Web App on Azure

-verify yml file .
+Create a pipline in Azure Devops by selecting your project code Git Repo and using Python to Linux Web App on Azure templ verify yml file .
 Save and Run .
+During first run you will be prompted to authorize Webapp deployment from pipeline.
 Application will be deployed in web App after providing access to Devops pipline.
 Deployment status can be verified under Deployment settings